ToshipSo/bitgo-regtest-assessment/README.md

 **Trade-off:** Hardcoded to two nodes for simplicity.
 **Why:** Focused on minimal setup for fast experimentation, it doesn't simulate full peer-to-peer network behavior.

+### 4. Using `.env` for credentials
+**Trade-off:** Credentials are stored in a `.env` file for simplicity and committed to GitHub.
+**Why:** This simplifies local development, testing and CI/CD workflow.
+In real-world scenarios, you should never commit credentials.